-Look at the below image I have applied SUM formula to calculate the sum of the values in cell A2 and B2.
-The mistake I did here is after the first argument I should give comma (,) to separate the two arguments instead I have given space.
+Look at the below image.
+We have applied the SUM formula to calculate the sum of the values in cells A2 and B2.
+The mistake we made here is after the first argument.
+We should give a comma (,) to separate the two arguments.
+Instead, we have provided space.

 How to Fix the #NULL!
 ERROR Issue?

 In these cases, we need to mention the exact argument separators.
-In the above image, I should use the comma (,) after the first argument.
+For example, we should use the comma (,) after the first argument in the above image.

-In the case of a range, we need to use Colon (:)
+In the case of a range, we need to use a colon (:).

-#VALUE!
-The error occurs if the formula is not able to find the specified result.
-This is due to non-numerical values or wrong data types to the argument.
+The #VALUE! error occurs if the formula cannot find the specified result.
+It is due to non-numerical values or wrong data types to the argument.

-Look at the image below I have calculated the commission amount based on the sales value and commissions.
+Look at the image below.
+We have calculated the commission amount based on the sales value and commissions.

-If you notice the cell D6 and D8 we got an error as #VALUE!.
-The simple reason we got an error as #VALUE!
-Is because there is no commission percentage in the cells C6 and C8.
+If we notice the cells D6 and D8, we get an error as #VALUE!.
+The reason we got #VALUE!
+Error because there is no commission percentage in the cells C6 and C8.

 We cannot multiply the text value with numerical values.

 How to Fix the #VALUE!
 ERROR Issue?

-In these cases just replace all the text values with zero until you get further information.
+In these cases, we must replace all the text values with zero until we get further information.

-###### to be very frank it is not an error rather it is just a formatting issue.
-Look at the below image in the cell A1 have entered the date values.
+The ###### error, is not an error.
+Rather, it is just a formatting issue.
+For example, look at the below image in cell A1 that has entered the date values.

-This is due to the length issue of the characters.
+It is due to the length issue of the characters.
 The values in the cell are more than the column width.
-In simple terms “Column width is not wide enough”.
+In simple terms, the column width is not wide enough.

 How to Fix the ###### ERROR Issue?

-We go some errors as #N/A in the cells E6, E8, and E9.
-If you look at the ranges for these cells it does not include the values against those ids.
+We got some errors as #N/A in the cells E6, E8, and E9.
+If we look at the ranges for these cells, it does not include the values against those IDs.

-ID 156 is not there in the range A6 to B13 that is why we got an error.
-Similarly, for the remaining two cells we have the same issue.
+ID 156 is not in the range from A6 to B13; we got an error.
+Similarly, for the remaining two cells, we have the same issue.